-Our Canadian projects have been centered primarily in the western Canadian Arctic, in collaboration with WCS Canada, University of Victoria and Jasco Applied Sciences.
+Our Canadian projects have been centered primarily in British Columbia and the western Canadian Arctic (NWT), in collaboration with WCS Canada, University of Victoria and Jasco Applied Sciences.
 Using SoundTraps and SM3M recorders, we have been processing multi-year long acoustic datasets that provide knowledge on marine mammal movements and the potential impact of vessel noise.

 Modelling vessel noise propagation in the Canadian Arctic

 The presence of sea ice has effectively preserved the western Canadian Arctic’s natural underwater soundscape by making it inaccessible to most commercial shipping.
 However, the presence of sea ice has been declining (a trend that is expected to continue) and thus the region is becoming more accessible for shipping – meaning increased interactions with marine mammals and fish are expected.